 Using a few large tomatoes in your salad is one option.
-If you can only find cherry (or pear..or grape..whatever you know them as) tomatoes at the market, they’ll work just as well!
-Instead of using 4 or 5 larger fruits, get a quart of small tomatoes and halve them for this salad.
+If you can only find cherry (or pear, or grape, or whatever you know them as) tomatoes at the market, they’ll work just as well!
+Instead of using 4 or 5 larger fruits, get a quart of small plants and halve them for this salad.
 You can also add in onion, peppers, or a diced avocado to give a twist to this salad.

-Come to think of it, our tomato salad would be great on top of a crusty bread, served like a bruschetta.
-If you want to do this, just dice the tomatoes up a little smaller so they fit onto smaller slices of bread.
+Come to think of it; our tomato salad would be great on top of crusty bread, served as a bruschetta.
+If you want to do this, just dice the tomatoes up a little smaller, so they fit onto smaller slices of bread.

 Mix Up Your Summer Tomato Salad

 We always encourage you to play with our recipes and make them your own.
 This recipe only features and a handful of required ingredients, so you have lots of room to play:

 - Add in chunks of mozzarella cheese instead of feta

 - Add some heat with thin-sliced jalapeño peppers